 Many people have the impression that couples counseling can only be effective if both partners attend and participate.
 Not so!
 Studies have found that working on relationships alone (if your partner refuses or is unable to join you) can have equally positive results.
 For example, at the University of Denver, results from a five-year longitudinal study of 300 long-term couples suggest that a month or so after receiving relationship-skills training, those who got it as individuals saw as much improvement in their relationships as those who got the training as a couple.
 So, if your partner won’t join you in counseling, going it alone can be just as effective.

 If you have an unwilling partner, it is natural to feel frustrated.
 You don’t want to be the only one putting in the effort to improve your relationship!
 Don’t let your partner’s unwillingness become yet another obstacle between the two of you.
-Even if only one of you is interested in improving the dynamics of your relationship, if one of you starts behaving differently, I guaranty the relationship will change, too.
+Even if only one of you is interested in improving the dynamics of your relationship, if one of you starts behaving differently, I guarantee the relationship will change, too.

 “But what can I really accomplish on my own?”